 Students may pick up petitions from the Student Council Advisors at candidates meetings that are held in March.
-The number of candidates for each office shall be narrowed to three (3) by primary election.

 Class elections are held after the student council elections during term 4.
 The outgoing freshmen, sophomores, and juniors shall elect their class officers for the next school year.
 All class officers serve a term of one school year.
 Students wishing to run for an office must have a GPA of 3.0 or higher and submit a petition to the Student Council Advisor that includes: